 by installing solar power, people will certainly view your home favourably when it’s offered for sale.

-Since solar power is viewed so positively by most of the Australian public, it follows that this can be a selling point for the home.
-Research indicates that the more solar panels there are on the roof, the higher the value of the home
+Since solar energy is viewed so positively by most of the Australian public, it follows that this can be a selling point for the home.
+Research indicates that the more solar panels there are on the roof, the higher the value of the home –

-– with an estimated increase of almost $6000 dollars per kilowatt of solar power.
+with an estimated increase of almost $6000 dollars per kilowatt of solar energy.
 This indicates a rise of over $29,000 in the retail value of the home for a 5kW installation.

 Henry Ruiz, Chief Product Officer of the REA Group states, “Having solar panels installed on your roof represents a valuable investment in your property, as this research shows.